Émile Pouget: Anarchist movement

+From 1882 onwards, Pouget entered a relationship with Stéphanie Boisteux.
+She supported him in the following years, including during his exile years.

 During the 1880s, before anarchists began to enter the organized labor movement in large numbers, they typically agitated among the unemployed.
 In March 1883, the chamber of the carpenters' union summoned the unemployed to protest at Les Invalides.
 This protest split into two groups, with around 500 protesters, led by Pouget and former Communard Louise Michel, proceeding to march toward the Boulevard Saint-Germain.
 It was at this protest that the emblematic anarchist black flag was flown for the first time.
 The protesters pillaged three bakeries before being confronted by police at Place Maubert.
 Michel and Pouget were arrested and sentenced to six and eight years in prison respectively.
 Pouget's case was complicated by the fact that revolutionary antimilitarist leaflets advocating mutiny were found in his room.
 Public opinion towards the trial was somewhat negative, leading to both activists' early release.
 Pouget was granted amnesty after serving only three years of his sentence, thanks to pressure from Henri Rochefort.